SaiHarsha99/Simple-ToDoList/README.md

 The App is completely built using HTML/CSS/JS

+You can verify this url for the assignment - https://1vbkh.csb.app/

 An user can Add/Delete/Modify the existing tasks.
 Data can be feteched form Local Storage also.